 All candidates (including overseas applicants) will be required to attend a panel interview, held within the College of Medical and Dental Sciences at the University of Birmingham.
 The interview will be approximately 20 minutes in duration; the first half will involve general questions relating to the candidate’s application and the second half will include scenario and ethical based questions.
 Mathematical ability will also be assessed during the interview process.

-We will aim to communicate decisions within two to three weeks following an interview, although please note that the earliest date you will receive an offer will be December 2012.
-However, some candidates will be placed on a reserve list based on their interview score and final decisions will not be taken until after all interviews have been completed.
+We will aim to communicate decisions within two to three weeks following an interview, although please note that the earliest date you will receive an offer will be December 2013.
+However, some candidates will be placed on a reserve list based on their interview score and final decisions will not be taken until after all interviews have been completed in late March.